X86-64: History

-AMD64 (also variously referred to by AMD in their literature and documentation as "AMD 64-bit Technology" and "AMD x86-64 Architecture") was created as an alternative to the radically different IA-64 architecture designed by Intel and Hewlett-Packard, which was backward-incompatible with IA-32, the 32-bit version of the x86 architecture.
+AMD64 (also variously referred to by AMD in their literature and documentation as "AMD 64-bit Technology" and "AMD x86-64 Architecture") was created as an alternative to the radically different IA-64 architecture designed by Intel and Hewlett-Packard.
+The IA-64 architecture was backward-incompatible with IA-32, the 32-bit extension of the x86 architecture.
 AMD originally announced AMD64 in 1999 with a full specification available in August 2000.
 As AMD was never invited to be a contributing party for the IA-64 architecture and any kind of licensing seemed unlikely, the AMD64 architecture was positioned by AMD from the beginning as an evolutionary way to add 64-bit computing capabilities to the existing x86 architecture while supporting legacy 32-bit x86 code, as opposed to Intel's approach of creating an entirely new, completely x86-incompatible 64-bit architecture with IA-64.

 The first AMD64-based processor, the Opteron, was released in April 2003.